Minimum Hilbert-Schmidt distance for Schmidt rank 2 states: Monotonicity under Local Operations and Classical Communication

-The paradigm of Local Operations and Classical Communication has a simple physical description, while simultaneously being difficult to characterize mathematically.
-The simple physical description entails the parties involved performing local operations on their own subsystems and communicating with other parties information about their operations and outcomes.
-This can happen over several rounds, where one round is where all parties chose and apply an operation to their subsystems.
-Followed by sending desired classical information to some or all of the participants.
-The information received then can be used in subsequent rounds to influence the choice of local operations.
-In general, an LOCC operation can consist of infinite rounds of local operations followed by classical communication.
-While all LOCC operations can be represented as CPTP maps on the space of density operators, the precise structure of these maps is not known \cite{everything-LOCC}.
+Now we come to the second result of the article, the behaviour of the minimum \HSD under LOCC.
+Although the paradigm of Local Operations and Classical Communication has a simple physical description, it is quite difficult to characterise mathematically.
+LOCC, in general, entails that the parties perform local operations on their own subsystems and communicate information about their operations and outcomes with the other parties.
+This can happen over several rounds.
+The information received by any party can be used in subsequent rounds to influence the choice of local operations.
+In general, an LOCC operation can consist of infinite rounds of local operations with classical communication.
+All LOCC operations can be represented as CPTP maps on the space of density operators, however, the precise structure of these maps is not known \cite{everything-LOCC}.

-Faced with this difficulty, we investigate CPTP maps using a unitary on an extended Hilbert space followed by tracing out the extension.
-Let's consider the bipartite case, where we have the state $\rho_{AB}$ in the Hilbert space $\mathcal{H}$.
-Then, the extended Hilbert space is simple $\mathcal{H}\otimes\mathcal{H}_{e}$.
-The action of such a map can be defined as

-where the operators $V_i$ are Kraus operators for the CPTP map in question.
-From trace preserving property of the map we have $\sum_i V_i^\dag V_i=\mathbb{I}$.

-In particular, let's consider a two qubit system and a two qubit environment, that start out in an uncorrelated state, $\rho_{AB}\otimes\sigma_{CD}$ where $\sigma_{CD}$ is the environment.
-Then the total system undergoes unitary evolution, $U_{AC}\otimes U_{BD}$, following which we trace out the environment.